 Dr. Canziani is an art historian and curator.
-She has been Academic Advisor of AUR’s MA in Arts Management and a member of its adjunct faculty in art history since 2015.
-She is also a professor at the Accademia di Belle Arti in L’Aquila, Italy.
+She is a member of AUR's Art History faculty and is also a professor at the Accademia di Belle Arti in L’Aquila, Italy.

 Before joining AUR, Dr. Canziani was the program director in curating studies at IED (Institute of European Design) Rome and previously taught at the Università degli Studi di Roma La Sapienza, at the Accademia di Belle Arti in Palermo and lectured in several international institutions, among others at the National Museum of Cairo and the Center for Restoration in Tirana, Albania.